x01Jin/discord-games-launcher/README.md

 # Discord Games Launcher

 A Windows application that creates dummy executables with GUI windows to trigger Discord's game detection.
-Browse Discord's supported games database, add them to your library, and launch dummy processes that display "{Game Name} is running" in a small window, making Discord show your "Playing" status.
+Browse Discord's supported games database, add them to your library, and launch dummy processes, making Discord show your "Playing" status.

 ## What It Does

 Discord automatically detects running games by scanning process names.
 This launcher:

-1. Fetches Discord's official supported games database (3,000+ games)
+1. Fetches Discord's official supported games database (20,000+ games)
-2. Lets you browse and search all supported games in a clean tree view
+2. Lets you browse and search all supported games
 3. Generates dummy executables with matching process names and GUI windows
 4. Runs them in background windows so Discord shows your status

-**Use Cases:**

-- Streamers maintaining consistent "Playing" status during setup/breaks
-- Testing Discord integrations without launching full games
-- Managing your Discord activity presence

 ## Features

 ### Browse Games

 - **Tree View Display:** Organized view with columns for Game Name, Executables, and Status
-- **Real-time Search:** Filter 3000+ games instantly as you type
+- **Real-time Search:** Filter 20000+ games instantly as you type
 - **Multi-select:** Add multiple games to your library at once
 - **Visual Status:** See which games are already in your library